-The John Muir Way makes a fantastic cycle route, of 212km, usually tackled over 2-4 days, depending on your temptation to linger and explore.
+The John Muir Way makes a fantastic cycle route, of 212km, usually tackled over 2-4 days, depending on your temptation to linger and explore along the way.

 It's intended to provide a pleasant, and sometimes challenging cycle through the countryside, not – like many traditional cycle routes – an efficient way from A to B on a bike (mountain, gravel or hybrid with 30+mm tyres minimum) bike.

 Route distance: Long Distance Point to Point